kaby76/AntlrVSIX/doc/Trash.md

 Replace a rule, whose symbol is identified by the xpath string, of the grammar at the top of the grammar with an EBNF form if it contains direct left or direct right recursion.

+### Ls

+`ls string`

+List directory contents.
+If string is not given, list the current directory contents.

 ### Mvsr